 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), tree trimmers and pruners earned a median hourly rate of $16.10 in May 2015, which calculates to an overall median salary of $33,500.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), tree trimmers and pruners earned a mean hourly rate of $19.47 in May 2018.
 Workers employed by the government, electrical companies, and postsecondary institutions earned the most.
-The BLS predicted that the grounds maintenance industry could grow 6% from 2014-2024, which is consistent with the average for all industries.
+The BLS predicted that the grounds maintenance industry could grow faster than the average through 2028.
 The increase in lawn care contributed to this estimated rise in employment.
 Data from the BLS listed the metropolitan areas of St. Louis, Dallas and Los Angeles among the areas with the highest employment.

 While certification isn't required for tree service technicians, there are several national organizations that offer such certifications.
 Some of them include the Tree Care Industry Association and the International Society of Arboriculture.
 These professional organizations may have both initial education requirements and continuing education requirements, and they are part of industry efforts to promote professionalism in an unregulated market.